weaviate/weaviate-io/developers/weaviate/current/graphql-references/vector-search-parameters.md

 - `["New", "York", "Times"]` = all concepts have a similar weight.
 - `["New York", "Times"]` = a combination of the two above.

-A practical example would be: `concepts: ["beatles", "John Lennon"]`
+A practical example would be: `concepts: ["beatles", "John Lennon"]`.

 #### Semantic Path